Shinkansen: Hokuriku extension

-Interim plans
+Abandoned interim Gauge Change plans

 To extend the benefits of the Hokuriku Shinkansen to stations west of Tsuruga before the line to Osaka is completed, JR West was working in partnership with Talgo on the development of a Gauge Change Train (CGT) capable of operating under both the 25 kV AC electrification used on the Shinkansen and the 1.5 kV DC system employed on conventional lines.
 A trial of the proposed bogie was undertaken on a purpose-built 180 m gauge-changer at Tsuruga, but it was unsuccessful and the plans were abandoned.

 Tohoku extension/Hokkaido Shinkansen

 The Hokkaido Shinkansen forms an extension of the Tohoku Shinkansen north of Shin-Aomori to Shin-Hakodate-Hokuto Station (north of the Hokkaido city of Hakodate) through the Seikan Tunnel, which was converted to dual gauge as part of the project, opening in March 2016.